Can You Weld Cast Iron to Steel? And How to Do It

 The second-best way is to use a die grinder with carbide burrs.
 But be careful of any flying debris.

 Finally, you can use a small diameter angle grinder.
-Be careful not to put too much heat in the cast iron.
+Be careful not to put too much heat in the casting.
 There must be no discolorization.
 Then use a file to remove any residual abrasive material.

 4. Preheat the joint